Glossary of WKU Terms

 Courses offered through WKU’s Dual Credit Program are “real” college classes.
 Students taking dual credit courses are registered and enrolled at WKU as a “non-degree seeking student prior to high school graduation.”
 The grades earned in dual credit courses are the first college grades a student will receive.
 Whether they decide to attend WKU or another institution after high school, grades earned in dual credit courses will be a permanent part of student’s academic record.
 Please note that participation in the Dual Credit Program does not guarantee admission to WKU as a “degree seeking freshman.”

-The Downing University Center (DUC) is the main student center located in the center of WKU's main campus.
+The Dero Downing Student Union (DSU), formerly DUC, is the main student center located in the center of WKU's main campus.
 It is currently in the midst of a two-year, $49 million renovation project.
-DUC currently houses the Fresh Food Court, Student Disability Services, Career Services, and the Academic Advising & Retention Center.
+DSU currently houses the Fresh Food Court, Student Disability Services, Career Services, and the Academic Advising & Retention Center.

 In the event of a personal student emergency, such as hospitalization, extended illness with a doctor's note, death of a family member, military deployment, or any event that may cause the student to miss several days of class, the student should contact the AARC by calling (270) 745-5065 and request their instructors receive official notification about the absence.
 It is the students responsibility to also contact each instructor for ways to make up for missed class work or exams.

 Ivan Wilson Fine Arts Center (FAC) houses the Art, Communication, Modern Languages, Folk Studies & Anthropology, and Music departments.

 Gen Ed/Colonnade Program